SofaDefrost/SoftRobots/docs/sofapython3/tutorials/SoftFingerDesign/soft-finger-design.md

 - Choose a set of design parameters
 - Write their value at the beginning of the code using your favorite code editor
-- Execute the Python script using the command: `python3 mesh_finger.py`
+- From the `details` directory, execute the Python script using the command: `python3 details/mesh_finger.py`
 - Check visually the consistency of the generated part using the now opened Gmsh window

 The script will then automatically store the generated mesh files in the `Data` of the starting repository.